Running: Cardiovascular

 While there exists the potential for injury while running (just as there is in any sport), there are many benefits.
 Some of these benefits include potential weight loss, improved cardiovascular and respiratory health (reducing the risk of cardiovascular and respiratory diseases), improved cardiovascular fitness, reduced total blood cholesterol, strengthening of bones (and potentially increased bone density), possible strengthening of the immune system and an improved self-esteem and emotional state.
 Running, like all forms of regular exercise, can effectively slow or reverse the effects of aging.
-Even people who have already experienced a heart attack are 20% less likely to develop serious heart problems if more engaged in running or any type of aerobic activity.
+Even people who have already experienced a heart attack are 20% less likely to develop serious heart problems if engaging more frequently in running or any type of aerobic activity.

 Although an optimal amount of vigorous aerobic exercise such as running might bring benefits related to lower cardiovascular disease and life extension, an excessive dose (e.g., marathons) might have an opposite effect associated with cardiotoxicity.